 While teaching and researching at Tech, I began to work with faculty and businesses who needed the same sort of guidance on communicating their research, brands and products strategically to their target audiences.
 I started writing copy and designing for websites, blogs, executive reports, and other high-impact deliverables.
 That work quickly turned into consulting with executives on how to build their brand’s story, look and feel, and providing creative direction on full-funnel content marketing.
 My love for creative strategy led me to cross over into full-time research and storytelling at Big Sea.

 When I’m not collaborating with clients or our team of rock-star creatives, well, I’m still making stuff.
 I’m a member of the historic Atlanta Writers Club, where I workshop original fiction and nonfiction.
-When my head isn’t bent over the keys or a book, I’m playing cards and board games, cooking, crocheting, or struggling to herd my three rescue animals: Maggie and Merritt the dogs, and Valkyrie the cat.
+When my head isn’t bent over the keys or a book, I’m playing cards and board games, cooking Mediterranean food, crocheting, or struggling to herd my zoo of rescue animals: Maggie and Merritt (the dogs), and Kyrie and Cora (the cats).